Sorry, the 2019-2020 ecatalog will be released soon.

 The Certificate of Completion Medical Clerical prepares students to perform initial clerical and administrative duties in medical, clinical, hospitals, or health care facilities.
 The graduate will be prepared to schedule and receive patients, obtain patient data, receive payment, maintain medical records, data processing, perform general office skills, office equipment operation, and assume general medical office responsibilities.
 The student will demonstrate effective communication skills in dealing with patients, medical personnel and peers.

 This Certificate of Completion leads to an AAS Medical Assistant.
-To see how this program links to other programs in the Pathway click here.
+To see how this program links to others in the Pathway click here.

 Gainful Employment Disclosure

 Southwestern is required by federal regulations to disclose information related to the College's educational programs that lead to gainful employment in a recognized occupation.
 This information is intended to provide students the opportunity to measure employment outcomes associated with certificate programs.